Logo link to homepage

 VolcanoName: Preferred volcano name, as determined by the Global Volcanism Program (all uppercase letters with no special characters or apostrophes).

 State: Name of country.
-Multiple states (separated by a dash) indicate a volcano located along the border.
+Multiple states (separated by a dash) indicate a volcano located along a border or otherwise considered to be affiliated with more than one country.

 SummitElevM: Usually the highest point of the volcano, given in meters relative to mean sea level.
 Negative numbers indicate a submarine volcano.

 Coordinates: Latitude and longitude given in degrees, minutes, and seconds.
-Decimal degree fields are also provided for maximum flexibility.
+Decimal degree fields (four decimal places) are also provided for maximum flexibility.

-Update schedule: Significant updates will be done at least annually, typically during May or June, with minor updates on an irregular basis approximately every 6-8 weeks; update notices will be posted on the Volcanoes of the World (VOTW) Database Information page (https://volcano.si.edu/gvp_votw.cfm).
+Data Update Schedule: Significant updates are done annually, typically by early June, with minor updates on an irregular basis approximately every 6-8 weeks; update notices will be posted on the Volcanoes of the World (VOTW) Database Information page (https://volcano.si.edu/gvp_votw.cfm).

-Volcano Numbers: The numbering style has been changed with v.
-4.0.0 (May 2013), to ensure unique and unchanging numbers in the future.
+Volcano Numbers: The current numbering was implemented with v.
+4.0.0 (May 2013), to ensure unique and unchanging numbers.

-Summit locations: The coordinates given may not correspond to the summit for volcanoes that do not exhibit a classic cone morphology.
+Volcano Locations: The coordinates given may not correspond to the summit, especially for volcanoes that do not exhibit a classic cone morphology.
+The provided coordinates may not be at the summit, depending on the volcano landform type and style of activity.
 For example, the location of a volcanic field is given as its center point, although the high point could be a cone at some distance away.
+Other coordinates may reflect state designations for consistency.

-Eruption locations: Many eruptions do not originate from the summit (coordinates given), but rather from flank locations.
+Eruption Locations: Many eruptions do not originate from the summit, but rather from flank locations.

-Further information: Geological background, recent reports, more detailed coordinates, and eruptive history for each volcano can be found on the GVP website (volcano.si.edu).
+Further information: Geological background, recent reports, coordinate details, and eruptive history for each volcano can be found on the GVP website (volcano.si.edu).
 Links to volcano profiles are also embedded in the spreadsheet on this page.